 Have you ever kept financial secrets from your significant other?
-Have you hidden purchases or lied about the current state of your finances?
+Have you hidden purchases, lied about the current state of your finances, or acted financially unfaithful?
 If so, you aren’t alone.

-According to the 2018 National Endowment for Financial Education survey, 41% of respondents admitted to committing financial deception against a loved one.
+According to the 2018 National Endowment for Financial Education survey, 41% of respondents committed financial deception against a loved one.

 Here are a few statistical details from that survey: